 Tropes related to Baron Cohen and his films:

 - Man of a Thousand Voices: Another of his trademarks.
 This guy can do any accent, which is helpful in playing a variety of characters all of different ethnicities.

-- N-Word Privileges: The only way that he could ever get away with a character like Borat, singing a song called "Throw the Jew down the Well..." is if he were actually Jewish in real life.
+- N-Word Privileges: The only way that Sacha could ever get away with a character like Borat, singing a song called "Throw the Jew Down the Well..." is if he were actually Jewish in real life.